artintelclass/Resources/README.md

 We'll be using Anaconda to manage our dependencies.
 I've set up CUDA and Tensorflow already and made a base conda environment for you to build off of.
 You need to clone this environment into your own personal environment:
 - `conda create --name <YOURNAME> --clone tensorflow`

-ANy changes to Python version, python libraries, etc. you want to make will happen in your own environment.
+Any changes to Python version, python libraries, etc. you want to make will happen in your own environment.

 ### SSH
-You can log into your computer remotely via SSH:
+You can log into your assigned class computer remotely via SSH:
 - `ssh nyuad@<IPADDRESS>`

 ### TMUX